-*This post contains information that would be considered spoilers for The Last Jedi to some people.
+*This post contains information that could be considered spoilers for The Last Jedi.

 Crait!
 Rose and Paige!
 Elite Praetorian Guards!
 And of course, Porgs!
 Star Wars: The Last Jedi introduced many new people, places, ships, and creatures, while continuing the exciting story that began in The Force Awakens.
 I decided it would be interesting to dig a little deeper and see what I could find about all these new components, and ended up finding some more information about previous characters and places as well.
 Whether you’re wondering what the name DJ stands for, or just how many explosives those Resistance Bombers can carry, I guarantee you will learn something new.
 (Unless you’re Pablo Hidalgo, in which case you wrote the book much of this information came from.)

 First off, I’m starting with some of the many dedicated pilots, Admirals, Lieutenants, and soldiers who either lost their lives in this movie, or were part of the lucky few to make it out on the Falcon.
 Then I’ll write a little about the starfighters used in this galactic conflict.

 Kaydel Ko Connix: Promoted to Lieutenant for the D’Qar evacuation, Connix decided which supplies were priorities and made sure the escape ran in an orderly manner.
 Once aboard the Raddus, she resumed her role as operations controller, helping the pilots communicate with their commanders.
 She is from the planet Dulathia.

 Caluan Ematt: In its earliest days, General Ematt served the Rebel Alliance.
 He accompanied Leia on her recruitment of Poe Dameron, and has been watching the pilot’s career with great admiration.
 The defense of Crait was organized and led by him.